percona/portal-doc/docs/advisors/checks/mongodb-inconsistent-indexes-across-shards.md

 **The index properties differ across the shards,**

-Drop the incorrect index from the collection on the affected shard(s) and rebuild the index by using the above method.
+Drop the incorrect index from the collection on the affected shards and rebuild the index by using the above method.

 ## Need more support from Percona?